Willebrord Snellius: Surveying

-Snellius came to his result by calculating the distances between a number of high points in the plain west and southwest of the Netherlands using triangulation.
+Snellius was helped in measuring by two of his students, the Austrian barons Erasmus and Casparus Sterrenberg.
+In several cities he also received support of friends among the civic leaders (regenten).

 In order to carry out these measurements accurately Snellius had a large quadrant built, with which he could accurately measure angles in tenths of degrees.
-This quadrant can still be seen in the Museum Boerhaave in Leiden.
-In a network of fourteen cities a total of 53 triangulation measurements were made.
+This instrument can still be seen in the Museum Boerhaave in Leiden.
 In his calculations Snellius made use of a solution for what is now called the Snellius–Pothenot problem.